-At the current volume, when our Stone Paper® is recycled with regular paper, the HDPE portion will not contaminate the stream due to the extreme low percentage and non-toxic HDPE characteristic relative to the whole paper recycling stream.
+At the current volume, when our Stone Paper® is recycled with regular paper, the non-toxic resin portion will not contaminate the stream due to the extreme low percentage of non-toxic resin characteristic relative to the whole paper in recycling stream.

-The recycling process with plastic doesn’t get contaminated with Stone Paper® since HDPE is non-toxic and it is recycled with no. 2 plastic recycling items.
+The recycling process with plastic doesn’t get contaminated with Stone Paper® since our resin is non-toxic and it’s compatible with recycled with food safe plastic recycling items.

-In terms of the calcium carbonate content mixed in plastic or paper recycling bins, this substance doesn’t contaminate any of those materials streams since calcium carbonate is considered a natural element of earth and is usually used as filler in both paper and plastic industries.
+In terms of the rich mineral content mixed in plastic or paper recycling bins, this substance doesn’t contaminate any of those materials streams since minerals are considered a natural element of earth and is usually used as filler in many paper or plastic industries.

 How could Stone Paper® be useful in landfills?

-In some countries such as New Zealand and Australia waste management companies use calcium carbonate as an expediting agent for processing waste.
-Our paper with high level of calcium carbonate content contributes to a significant level of savings for waste management companies in their waste processing system.
+In some countries such as New Zealand and Australia waste management companies use minerals as an expediting agent for processing waste.
+Our paper with high level of rich mineral content contributes to a significant level of savings for waste management companies in their waste processing system.